 Exhibits knowledge of the elements related to cross-country flight planning by presenting and explaining a preplanned VFR cross-country flight, as previously assigned by the examiner.
+The examiner shall develop a scenario based on real time weather to evaluate Task 3.4.

-On the day of the skill test, the final flight plan shall be to the first fuel stop, based on maximum allowable passengers, baggage, and/or cargo loads using real time weather.
+On the day of the skill test, the final flight plan shall be to the first fuel stop, based on maximum allowable passengers, baggage and/or cargo loads using real time weather.

-- Uses appropriate and current aeronautical charts. - 3) Properly identifies airspace, obstructions, and terrain features. - Selects easily identifiable en route checkpoints. - 5) Selects most favorable altitudes considering weather conditions and equipment capabilities. - 6) Computes headings, flight time, and fuel requirements. - 7) Selects appropriate navigation system/facilities and communication frequencies. - 8) Applies pertinent information from NOTAM's, A/FD, and other flight publications. - 9) Completes a navigation log and simulates filing a VFR flight plan.
+2) Uses appropriate and current aeronautical charts.

+- 3) Properly identifies airspace, obstructions, and terrain features. - 4) Selects easily identifiable en route checkpoints. - 5) Selects most favorable altitudes considering weather conditions and equipment capabilities. - 6) Computes headings, flight time, and fuel requirements. - 7) Selects appropriate navigation system/facilities and communication frequencies. - 8) Applies pertinent information from NOTAM's, A/FD, and other flight publications. - 9) Completes a navigation log and simulates filing a VFR flight plan.